Back to blog

 UK £5 Notes

-As you’re probably aware, the change-over in fiver’s from paper to plastic saw the UK going into meltdown… Literally.
+As you’re probably aware, the changeover in five’s from paper to plastic saw the UK going into meltdown… Literally.
 The so-called indestructible plastic note that saw people trying to tear, melt and even use them to play through a vinyl player!
 However, you may not be aware that the old beloved fiver note has now been discontinued.
 Do not fear, we are still happy to exchange these for you!

 Cypriot Pounds